Concierge Women’s Health & BHRT

-We have a passion for women’s health and for filling the gaps where traditional healthcare falls short: specifically, the health management of perimenopause, which are the years before menopause, as well as the years following menopause.
+We have a passion for filling the gaps where traditional healthcare falls short.
+In this case, the hormonal and lifestyle management of perimenopause and menopause.

-How these years are managed greatly influences the short and long-term health outcomes for every woman.
+How these years are managed greatly influences a woman's short- and long-term health outcomes.
 We can help with many hormonal problems that women face, including other hormonal dysfunctions like thyroid disorders and PCOS.

 Perimenopause can start just a few years to over 10 years before menopause.
 It is difficult to diagnose as there is no single test that definitively says you are in perimenopause, but there is a constellation of symptoms that can be highly suggestive.
 Bioidentical hormone replacement therapy (BHRT) is important in perimenopause, not just to control these symptoms and improve your quality of life, but also to protect your health for the future, especially your bone health.
 During perimenopause, your progesterone levels begin to decrease first, and estrogen levels may fluctuate wildly and rapidly, sometimes being far too low, and sometimes overcorrecting too high.
 By using hormones intelligently, we can correct your progesterone level and help put a “floor” to how low your estrogen levels will go, which will also help prevent such dramatic over-corrections.
 This therapy smooths out hormone levels, reducing symptoms and protecting your bones, brain, heart, and more.